 22 pylons to be removed - some from residents' gardens

-In May 2021 we’re starting to remove nine kilometres of overhead line between Nailsea and Portishead.
+In May 2021 we started to remove nine kilometres of overhead line between Nailsea and Portishead.

 The 132,000 volt line, operated by Western Power Distribution (WPD), runs close to homes and over gardens in Nailsea – with some residents having a pylon in their back garden.

-We’ll be writing to those people who have a pylon in their garden, or where the wires oversail their properties, before we carry out any work.
+We’ve written to those who have a pylon in their garden, or where the wires oversail their properties.

 We’re carrying out the work in stages between May and October.
 First, we’ll remove the wires that run between the pylons.
 After we’ve done that we’ll remove the pylons, then the foundations, and finally reinstate the land.